CryShana/CryPixiv-UWP/README.md

 ## Hotkeys
 - Use E/Q to navigate between illustrations
 - Use arrow keys or scroll wheel to navigate between images on illustrations with multiple images
+- To go back - use ESC, Backspace or the extra Mouse button for going back

 ## Screenshots
 ### Home page